CAPLTER/knb-lter-cap.652/methods.md

 * Take a picture of every annual by adding an 'annuals photos' group.
 For annuals, you can take multiple photos of each plant if desired.
 Be sure to have at least one photo that features the plant and the herbarium voucher labeled with as much information as possible (site ID, sample number, sampling date, photo number, and taxon if known) included in the backdrop (use a piece of blank, white paper as a background for the specimen and voucher packet).
 * After photographing the specimen and voucher packet, place the specimen in the voucher packet and bundle packets for that site.
 When placing the specimen into the voucher packet, flatten leaves and spread them out as much as possible.
 * continue to add a 'Survey data for taxon' group for each taxon in the plot
 * Voucher packets are pressed in the lab the day they are collected.
-When a press is full, place it in the air-dryer in the Herbarium for ≥1 week, then move the press to the Herbarium freezer for ≥2 days.
-After this time, remove the packets from the press and place them in the survey200 Herbarium cabinet.
+When a press is full, place it in the air-dryer in the Herbarium for ≥ 1 week, then move the press to the Herbarium freezer for ≥ 2 days.
+After this time, remove the packets from the press and place them in the ESCA (formerly survey200) Herbarium cabinet.

 # Soil sampling